go0sedev/bootstart/README.md

 To use the framework you will need Apache or Nginx and PHP installed on your machine.
 Consider WAMP or XAMPP if you are using Windows.

-Once the necessary software has been installed, download and paste the repository into your www/htdocs folder, inside your own folder() and open a browser.
-Navigate to http://localhost//public/.
+Once the necessary software has been installed, download and paste the repository into your www/htdocs folder, inside your own folder (your-folder) and open a browser.
+Navigate to http://localhost/your-folder/public/.
 You should see a welcome screen.

 ## Routing ##